mer-hybris/hadk.sailfishos.org/new-device-build.rst

 If you're building for encore, try removing it from the local manifest and removing the ``hardware/ti`` directory to see the errors.
 Repeat this for other local projects you may find.
-Also note that you may have to run ``mka hybris-hal`` multiple times; please report a bug if that happens as something will be wrong with dependencies.
+Also note that you may have to run ``make hybris-hal`` multiple times; please report a bug if that happens as something will be wrong with dependencies.